 Amanda Deitz (Ms. Amanda) is SDC’s accounts manager as well as a dance instructor.
 She grew up dancing at Toby’s School of Dance in Richardson and became a member of Dallas Black Dance Theatre II in high school.
 Ms. Amanda later earned her BFA in Contemporary Dance and Performance from the University of North Carolina School of the Arts.
 In college, she was the recipient of the Jerry Bywaters Cochran Scholarship from the Dance Council of North Texas and spent time in Paris studying choreography under Kazuko Hirabayashi.
 Ms. Amanda also had the privilege of attending the American Dance Festival and the Bates Dance Festival.
 After college, she spent four seasons dancing with Donna Sternberg and Dancers, a professional modern dance company based in Los Angeles.
 Ms. Amanda is also a licensed massage therapist specializing in sports therapy and injury prevention.

 Sarah Cat-Hendricks (Ms. Sarah) is a dance instructor and front desk assistant at SDC.
 She has been dancing since she was a toddler, and grew up dancing in Plano.
 She earned a BFA in Dance Performance and a BA in Advertising Management from Southern Methodist University.
 In college, Ms. Sarah had the privilege of dancing Martha Graham’s Lamentation and Primitive Mysteries for notational films and scores held at the Library of Congress.
 After graduation, she spent time dancing professionally in Berlin, the Netherlands, and New York.
 Ms. Sarah began teaching dance in high school and continued to teach throughout college and her professional career, including positions at Steps on Broadway in New York, Barefoot Dance Studio in Rapid City, South Dakota, and the Junior Players with Dallas ISD.
-Experienced in a variety of dance styles and commercial work, she continues to teach and choreograph whenever time allows.
-Ms. Sarah is also an instructor at Plano Dance Theatre.
+In addition to working at SDC, Ms. Sarah is also an instructor at Plano Dance Theatre and Ovation Academy of Performing Arts, and she performs professionally with 6 o’Clock Dance Theatre in Dallas.

 Richard Falls (Mr. Richard) is a choreographer and guest teacher at SDC.
 He started dancing at Illinois State University, where he earned a BA in Music Education and a minor in Dance Education.
 During college, Mr. Richard studied with the Illinois State Dance Theatre and Visceral Dance Center, and was privileged to attend a summer intensive at the Martha Graham School.
 He also enjoyed performing opportunities with Joel Hall Dancers, NoMi LaMad Dance Company, and Inaside Chicago Dance.
 In addition to teaching ballet and modern, Mr. Richard is well-versed in social dance instruction (ballroom, Latin, and swing dancing) and drumline instruction.
-Mr. Richard is a full-time music teacher and assistant band director in Palestine ISD.
+When Mr. Richard is not guest teaching at SDC, he is a full-time middle school band director in Burleson ISD.